-Every year the festival of Dosmochey is celebrated at the monastery from the 27th day to 29th day of the 12th month of the Tibetan calendar.
+Every year the festival of Dosmochey is celebrated at the monastery from the 27th day to the 29th day of the 12th month of the Tibetan calendar.
 Colorful sacred dances and votive offerings are made at the occasion.

 It is the seat of the Ngari Rinpoche, the present emanation of whom is the younger brother of the Dalai Lama.
 Although he does not permanently reside here, he attends for the more important pujas.

-The newer Dukhang is on the other side of the Monastery that accommodates a giant statue of Avalokiteswara with a thousand arms and eleven heads.
+The newer Dukhang is on the other side of the monastery that accommodates a giant statue of Avalokiteswara with a thousand arms and eleven heads.
 There are vivid murals of confessional Buddhas and Sakyamuni on either side of this Dukhang.

 How to reach Likir Monastery near Leh?

 No doubt Likir has emerged as one of the top things to see near Leh in recent years.
 It can be easily covered when you come to Leh from Kargil as well.